Feyerabend/ABC80/README.md

 inspired by [Atari VCS/2600](https://en.wikipedia.org/wiki/Atari_2600) [Combat #24](https://en.wikipedia.org/wiki/Combat_(Atari_2600)).

-**U. Kristian Lidberg** did the main code in [BASIC](https://en.wikipedia.org/wiki/BASIC) and I (to a small degree) contributed.
+**U. Kristian Lidberg** did the main code in [BASIC](https://en.wikipedia.org/wiki/BASIC) and I (to a very small degree) contributed.
 We were at the time in the gymnasium ([Brännkyrka gymnasium](https://sv.wikipedia.org/wiki/Br%C3%A4nnkyrka_gymnasium), Stockholm, Sweden), in 1981.
 As you might recognize, it is not very consistent and flawed.
 We were alternating by the keyboard under some pressure to complete this